Canon 1300D vs Panasonic G80

 It is notable that the G80 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The 1300D does not feature such a mic input.

-Both the 1300D and the G80 have been discontinued, but can regularly be found used on eBay.
+Both the 1300D and the G80 have been discontinued, but can regularly be found used on ebay.
 The 1300D was replaced by the Canon 2000D, while the G80 was followed by the Panasonic G90.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 1300D and G80 can be found, respectively, in the Canon 1300D Manual (free pdf) or the online Panasonic G80 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 1300D or the Panasonic G80 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.